 Rigid pipe couplings are made to fix a connection within an individual system or two separate systems.
 They can be attached to two different pipes, rather it is copper or steel while maintaining durability between them.
 Rigid couplings are small in size and are handy when it comes to plumbing.

-Merchant couplings are mainly used for piping problems involving low pressure.
+The main use of Merchant couplings are for piping problems involving low pressure.
 Being that it’s made of steel, this makes it better to work with because it’s easier to braze.
 Merchant pipes couplings are similar to rigid pipe couplings because they are required to be welded together after fastened to a pipe.
 These types of couplings shelter the thread so that it won’t become impaired while unprotected by other elements.

 Our merchant couplings are designed to protect the threaded end of a threaded pipe, a pipe with screw-headed threads for easy assembly, that run through water, gas, or oil lines.
 They are made to protect the thread so that it cannot be damaged or negatively affected when unprotected or exposed to the natural elements, especially in outdoor industries.